khanson679/kilobyteofhelium.net/posts/2022/reflections-on-personality.md

 I'm definitely conscientious, probably about equal in orderliness and industriousness.
 What's a bit odd about me is that I aspire to be more conscientious than I actually am.
 My room, for example, is often in a state that I would describe as an "organized mess".
-Everything has a place, but it's not exactly pretty, and wow, it's kind of dusty, and that giant stack of papers really should be purged.
+Everything has a place, but it's not exactly pretty, and wow, it's kind of dusty, and those papers really should be cleaned out.
 Similarly, I have a certain amount of trouble getting things done.
 I frequently make plans and checklists, then proceed to completely ignore them.
 Ultra-organized people impress me more than anything.